 Notes

-• Don't waste your crusts - you can use these to blitz into breadcrumbs and then freeze them if not using straight away.
-Try them to make my breaded spicy chicken or my katsu curry recipes!
+• Don’t waste your crusts: Use them to make gluten free breadcrumbs for recipes like my breaded spicy chicken or my katsu curry recipes!

 You Might Also Like: